spec-framework/documentation/output/book.md

 &nbsp;

-Also, the argument can be an integer if the offset has to be a fixed number of pixels\.The number of pixels should be positive, as they indicate a distance from the corresponding edge, going to the opposite edge, similar to the arrangement of the proportional layout\.
+Also, the argument can be an integer if the offset has to be a fixed number of pixels\.The number of pixels should be positive, as it indicates a distance from the corresponding edge, going to the opposite edge\.

 ---